spencermarshall/MonetizedSocialMedia/README.md

 Uses Twitter API to automated monetized twitter bots.
 Fully in compliance with Twitter (X) TOS.
-Email me with an inquiries.
+Email me for an inquiries.